'I don't want you to get shooted': New evidence from Yanez investigation shines light on process

 Yanez was on the lookout for an armed robbery suspect who fled a nearby convenience store--in recorded dispatch audio he can be heard citing a resemblance between the suspect and Castile as a reason for the traffic stop, along with a more immediate broken tail light.

-At least two traffic stops prior to Castile's were flagged, though if the analysis held any significance in the investigation it was not mentioned in any public report.
+At least two traffic stops prior to Castile's that day were flagged, though the analysis was ultimately deemed "unremarkable."

 Castile, for his part, was caught on security cameras at Cub Foods, walking through the aisles with what would otherwise appear a happy family if not for the benefit of hindsight.